Skip to main content

 • access to ingress IPv4 ranges:

-• for the top tenant: all configured ingress IPv4 ranges
+• for the site provider tenant: all configured ingress IPv4 ranges

-• for the subtenants: only ingress IPv4 ranges with no labels assigned
+• for the application owners: only ingress IPv4 ranges with no labels assigned

 • by default, the ingress addresses are allocated from the set of ranges with no labels assigned